SimerLol/search-api/README.md

 ## API list:
-translate: Translate text.
+`translate`: Translate text.

-google: Google search text and get a JSON response.
+`google`: Google search text and get a JSON response.

-emoji: Emojify strings that contain stuff like ':heart:'.
+`emoji`: Emojify strings that contain stuff like ':heart:'.
 Supports multiple endpoints

-beautify: Beautify code using prettier.
+`beautify`: Beautify code using prettier.

-uuid: Generate uuids in bulk (up to 5000 a request)
+`uuid`: Generate uuids in bulk (up to 5000 a request)

-markdown: Convert html or markdown to markdown or html.
+`markdown`: Convert html or markdown to markdown or html.

-randexp: Generate a string that matches a regular expression.
+`randexp`: Generate a string that matches a regular expression.

-image-search: Searches google images for a query, also supports direct linking to the 1st search result.
+`image-search`: Searches google images for a query, also supports direct linking to the 1st search result.

-dictionary: Searches for a word in the dictionary.
+`dictionary`: Searches for a word in the dictionary.

-autocomplete: Autocompletes the 'q' param using google autocomplete engine.
+`autocomplete`: Autocompletes the 'q' param using google autocomplete engine.

-diff: Calculates the difference between the 'one' and 'two' query strings.
+`diff`: Calculates the difference between the 'one' and 'two' query strings.

-link-preview: Gets information about a link.
+`link-preview`: Gets information about a link.

-follow-redirect: Follows redirects that req.query.q redirects to.
+`follow-redirect`: Follows redirects that req.query.q redirects to.

-news-search: Searches news in New York Times.
+`news-search`: Searches news in New York Times.

-ip: Gets information about the given IP or the sender's ip.
+`ip`: Gets information about the given IP or the sender's ip.